DMS-Development/techyeet-database/README.md

 # Tech Community Job Seeker Platform

 ## Description
 An interactive platform for the diverse Tech Community in Denver, serving as a bridge between job seekers and potential employers.
-It allows job seekers to create detailed profiles and enables employers to search, filter, and contact candidates directly.
+It allows job seekers to create detailed profiles and enables employers to search, filter, and contact candidates directly.<br>
 ***Live demo coming soon!***

 ## Key Features